Conflict of Interest

 Please see our full gift policies on pages 7 (Article VIII: ACCEPTANCE OF DONATIONS AND GRANTS) and 13 (II.
 Policies for accepting funds) of the Foundation’s bylaws.

 Reporting and Transparency Requirements

-The Foundation, through an annual report to Congress and the FDA, provides a specific accounting of the sources of all funds, including the names of individual contributors, and the use of all funds used by the Foundation to carry out its activities.
-This annual report can be found on the Foundation’s website.
-In addition, the Foundation, as a nonprofit, is required to file IRS Form 990s every year, which also lists all sources of Foundation income.
+The FDA Foundation, through an annual report to Congress and the FDA, provides a specific accounting of the sources of all funds, including the names of individual contributors, and the use of all funds used by the FDA Foundation to carry out its activities.
+This annual report can be found on the FDA Foundation’s website.
+In addition, the FDA Foundation, as a nonprofit, is required to file IRS Form 990s every year, which also lists all sources of FDA Foundation income.